Undergraduate Program in Statistics

 - Group O, other: 2 of the 6 electives may be from departments other than statistics.

 They must have a significant statistical, mathematical and/or computer science component and advisor approval is required.
+A list of Group O electives may be found here.

 - A 3-hour Group O elective may be constructed by combining three 1-hour courses, such as STAT 490 (Independent Study) and 601 (Statistics Colloquium).
 Only one such course may be applied toward the degree.